cdk-patterns/serverless/the-scalable-webhook/README.md

 <strong>NOTE:</strong> For this pattern in the cdk deployable construct I have swapped RDS for DynamoDB. <br /><br />Why?
 Because it is significantly cheaper/faster for developers to deploy and maintain, I also don't think we lose the essence of the pattern with this swap given we still do the pub/sub deduplication via SQS/Lambda and throttle the subscription lambda.
 RDS also introduces extra complexity in that it needs to be deployed in a VPC.
 I am slightly worried developers would get distracted by the extra RDS logic when the main point is the pattern.
 A real life implementation of this pattern could use RDS MySQL or it could be a call to an on-prem mainframe, the main purpose of the pattern is the throttling to not overload the scale-limited resource.

+## How to test pattern

+When you deploy this you will have an API Gateway where any url is routed through to the publish lambda.
+If you modify the url from / to say /hello this url will be sent as a message via sqs to a lambda which will insert "hello from /hello" into dynamodb as a message.
+You can track the progress of your message at every stage through cloudwatch as logs are printed, you can view the contents of dynamo in the console and the contents of sqs in the console.

 ## Useful commands

  * `npm run build`   compile typescript to js